800-937-8398 Call us for a free quote Contact us

 In the Western United States, there are a number of different types of ants that you can encounter.
 Black ants are extremely common, but you could be seeing carpenter ants or other little black ants.
 Other ants like odorous house ants and pavement ants can also be a threat to your home, but that doesn't account for all of the different ant species out there.

-It's also important to know that depending on which ant you're seeing could mean a difference in how you get rid of them.
+It's also important to know that depending on which ant you're seeing, there could be a difference in how you get rid of them.
 While the easiest way to avoid an infestation is to prevent ants from your home in the first place, you might find yourself seeing ants around your home that need identifying.

 Western Exterminator knows how to identify which ant you are seeing and can provide the ant control solution to get rid of ants for good.
 Check out the different ants you could see or call us at 800-937-8398.